 The Board has implemented a share ownership policy for the directors of the Corporation.
-All directors are required to own, at a minimum, two times their annual fee in common shares of the Corporation, based on the greater of cost and market value.
+All directors are required to own, at a minimum, two times their annual fee in Common Shares of the Corporation, based on the greater of cost and market value.
 Common shares and awards of restricted share units count toward the share ownership requirement.
 The directors are required to attain this level within five years of implementation of the policy or within five years after becoming a director.
 Furthermore, if the annual retainer fees increase, directors will have an additional five years to attain the new required level.

 All current directors of the Corporation have achieved this requirement, with the exception of Emily Moore, who joined the Board in May 2021 and has begun accumulating towards the share ownership requirement within the applicable time period.
+The value of each director's shareholdings as at December 31, 2022 is set out above in the table under the heading "Election of Directors" and the compensation paid to each director in 2022 is set out above in the table under the heading "Director Compensation".